 Building a strong financial base is simple in theory, but people still struggle.

 However, she did have another common problem that Canadian doctors face in optimizing their financial health.
 She had a high fee drag on her portfolio from mutual funds.
-Fortunately, she recognized this and wanted to change her practice to follow the best evidence and passive index invest.
+Fortunately, she recognized this and wanted to change her practice to follow the best evidence, supporting passive index investing.
 Alas, she also didn’t know where to start and found it a bit intimidating.
 That caused her to accumulate a pile of cash sitting in her account that could be working for her instead.

 There are some good reasons why this is a very common situation for Canadian doctors.

 She got a load-filled backpack

 She has since upgraded to a really nice bag from the Women in Medicine Wellness Conference (looking at the programme of that conference, and the bag, I am totally jealous).
 However, like most medical students, she was initially tagged with an MD Financial Management (MDM) backpack.

 MDM was a Canadian Medical Association (CMA) owned financial company that was just recently sold to Scotiabank.
 They have gained direct access to medical students right at the entry to medical school for years and have been heavily branded as being “for physicians, by physicians”.
 This has resulted in a very high uptake by Canadian physicians as their wealth management company.

 That has both pros and cons.
 MDM is as well in-tune with physician life and financial concerns as any financial company could be given their large physician clientele and focus.
 For example, backpacks as a marketing tool are brilliant since most med students and residents use them.
 It took me all of five minutes looking around my hospital to find one for this picture.